rakeshkumarsingh1019/BLACKPEARL/README.md

 # BLACKPEARL-BACKEND
-black pearl  is a restaurant management system. used backend technologies are PHP,AJAX,MYSQL
+black pearl  is a restaurant management system. used backend technologies are PHP,AJAX,MYSQL and for frontend Html ,css, javascript ,jquery ,animations and bootstrap.